 Register a New Jersey Foreign LLC

 A New Jersey Foreign LLC is a limited liability company that has registered to do business in New Jersey but was originally formed in another state.
-A foreign LLC in New Jersey must file an Application for Certificate of Authority with the Department of Treasury, Division of Commercial Recording and pay the $125 application fee.
+To register a foreign LLC in New Jersey, you'll need to file an Application for Certificate of Authority with the Department of Treasury, Division of Commercial Recording and pay the $125 state filing fee.
 A foreign LLC is required to register in New Jersey if it has a New Jersey office, pays employees or independent contractors that service New Jersey clients, owns or leases property such as a warehouse or storefront, or engages in licensing agreements with businesses in New Jersey.

 Ready to Register A Foreign LLC in New Jersey?GET STARTED

 How to Register a Foreign LLC in New Jersey